isomerpages/moe-yuyingsec/pages/faq.md

 **c)** Call SLS helpdesk at 67026513

 3\.
-My SLS account has been locked.
+My SLS account has been locked or I forgotten the password.
 What should I do?

 Your account will be locked after 6 consecutive attempts to log in with an incorrect password.

-4\.
-How do I/my child log onto AsknLearn?

-Information pertaining to AsknLearn login can be found [here](https://lms.asknlearn.com/corp/UserProfile/ForgotPassword/ForgotRoot.aspx).

-5\.
-If there are some information I wish to find that is not on the website, what should I do?

-Call our office at 62827968 or email us at yuying\_ss@moe.edu.sg
+Contact your Form teacher to have the account unlock and password reset.